NostalgicCoder/TmdbApi.Lib/README.md

 First created on: 09/09/2024

-My nephew had introduced me to the TMDB API on one of his projects so i thought this would be a good API to use to further increase my experience with working with REST based API’s.
-My plan is just to experiment with the capabilities of the API with the possibility of creating a movie tracking application around it later.
+I am a avid film fan in my personal life so when i discovered the TMDB API (The Movie Database - www.themoviedb.org) from my nephew that had used it on one of his personal projects i was keen to give it a try.
+I have begun creating a C# wrapper (Class library project) for this with both a console and a ASP.NET MVC Core website test harness to allow me to call and test the API easily.
+As my capabilities and confidence with this API increase my plan is to slowly replace the visual test harness side with a movie/TV tracking application.

+NOTE!:

-This project is still in development and will have further optimization as time goes on.
+This project is still in active development and will have further optimizations made as time goes on.
+My main focus is to implement the main core functions of the API and then as it progresses add in quality of life and efficiency improvements.

 Technologies / Principles Used:

 - C#
 - ASP.NET MVC Core
+- Console
+- Class Library
-- REST
+- REST API
 - TMDB API
 - NET Core (Console & Class Library)
 - RestSharp